Forestville-Suitland Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to split the K12 into two routes.
-The K12 portion between Suitland station and the intersection of Forrestville Road & Pennsylvania Avenue via Silver Hill Road, Pennsylvania Avenue, Surrey Service Drive, Surrey Square Lane, Regency Parkway, Hil-Mar Drive, Pennsylvania Avenue, Donnell Drive, and Marlboro Pike remained the same, but the route would be extended to Presidential Parkway/Machinists Building via Pennsylvania Avenue as Route MD261.
-The K12 portion between the intersection of Forrestville Road & Pennsylvania Avenue and Branch Avenue station via Forrestville Road, Allentown Road, and Auth Road would be combined with the F14 and was named Route MD257 and would closely operate along the current F14 routing between New Carrollton station and FedEx Field, then the route would be extended to Branch Avenue station via Garrett A Morgan Boulevard, Morgan Boulevard station, Central Avenue, Shady Glenn Drive, Walker Mill Drive, Marlboro Pike, and the K12 routing via Forrestville Road, Allentown Road, and Auth Road.
+The K12 portion between Suitland station and the intersection of Forestville Road & Pennsylvania Avenue via Silver Hill Road, Pennsylvania Avenue, Surrey Service Drive, Surrey Square Lane, Regency Parkway, Hil-Mar Drive, Pennsylvania Avenue, Donnell Drive, and Marlboro Pike remained the same, but the route would be extended to Presidential Parkway/Machinists Building via Pennsylvania Avenue as Route MD261.
+The K12 portion between the intersection of Forestville Road & Pennsylvania Avenue and Branch Avenue station via Forestville Road, Allentown Road, and Auth Road would be combined with the F14 and was named Route MD257 and would closely operate along the current F14 routing between New Carrollton station and Northwest Stadium, then the route would be extended to Branch Avenue station via Garrett A. Morgan Boulevard, Morgan Boulevard station, Central Avenue, Shady Glen Drive, Walker Mill Road, Marlboro Pike, and the K12 routing via Forestville Road, Allentown Road, and Auth Road.

 During the proposals, Route MD257 was renamed to Route P61 and would be modified to serve Suitland station, combining the F14 and V12 routes.
-Route MD261 was renamed to Route P66 and had the routing modified to follow the proposed MD261 and current K12 routing between Suitland station and the intersection of Forrestville Road & Pennsylvania Avenue, but would follow the J12 loop around Forrestville via Pennsylvania Avenue, Old Marlboro Pike, Suitland Parkway, and Forrestville Road.
-Service between the intersection of Forrestville Road & Pennsylvania Avenue and Branch Avenue station was combined with the V14 as Route P62 and operated between Penn Marr Shopping Center and New Carrollton station.
+Route MD261 was renamed to Route P66 and had the routing modified to follow the proposed MD261 and current K12 routing between Suitland station and the intersection of Forestville Road & Pennsylvania Avenue, but would follow the J12 loop around Forestville via Pennsylvania Avenue, Old Marlboro Pike, Suitland Parkway, and Forestville Road.
+Service between the intersection of Forestville Road & Pennsylvania Avenue and Branch Avenue station was combined with the V14 as Route P62 and operated between Penn Mar Shopping Center and New Carrollton station.
 All changes were then proposed during WMATA's 2025 Proposed Network.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route K12 was split into two routes.
 The portion between Branch Avenue station and Penn Mar Shopping Center was modified and combined with the V14, operating its full route to Deanwood station and renamed into the P62.
 The portion between Suitland station and Penn Mar Shopping Center was combined with the J12, operating to Forestville (8431 Old Marlboro Pike), and renamed into the P66.